calmm-js/bacon.react.html/README.md

 ```

 and you can then use them like ordinary HTML elements, but with Bacon streams in
 attributes or as children.

+To make the names easy to remember, the names of the lifted elements only differ
+from React.DOM element names by having an initial capital letter.

 For example, you could write

 ```jsx
 const value = Bacon.Model("")